 My name is Rut Elliot Blomqvist and I am a 27-year-old musician, composer, and writer, based in Gothenburg, Sweden.
-My debut album “Of This and Other Worlds” will be released early in 2017.
+My debut album “Of This and Other Worlds” was released in April 2017.

-Music and storytelling have always been part of what I feel my life is about.
+Music and storytelling have always been THE THING for me.
 As Neil Gaiman writes, “we owe it to each other to tell stories.”

 In order to tell the stories I want to tell and meet people to tell them to, I have done many different interesting things.

-Me and my primary partner Simon – a duo we sometimes call Dear Planet – played at Karesuando market in Swedish Sápmi this past summer.
+I played with Simon Larsson – a duo we sometimes call Dear Planet – at Karesuando market in Swedish Sápmi in July 2016.
 In August – September 2016, I did a mini-tour in the UK with an environmentalist performance and academic-activist presentation called “The Paradox of the Anthropocene.”

-In the spring of 2015, I did a tour of southern Sweden with the band Humble Stumble, playing in Gothenburg, Stockholm, Malmö, and several smaller towns.
+In the spring of 2015, I did a tour of southern Sweden with my former band Humble Stumble, playing in Gothenburg, Stockholm, Malmö, and several smaller towns.

 A year earlier, in 2014, I toured in the UK, playing support for the Cantebury band Lapis Lazuli in Bristol and visiting folk clubs in Cardiff and Brighton.
 I also did a lot of busking.